riconaef/Building-a-Neural-Network-from-scratch/README.md

 Via backpropagation the new weights and biases are updated.
 For that the error is propagated from the Output layer to the Input layer.
 Now the new weights and biases are determined.
 This can be repeated until it converges.

-An important step at the end of each epoch is to determine the the forward propagation step is applied again and the cost function is calculated.
-This can be seen as
+An important step at the end of each epoch is to determine the accuracy of the model to prevent overfitting.
+To do so, forward propagation is applied again and the cost function is calculated.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 The code used here can be find in the book: Python Machine Learning by Sebastian Raschka & Vahid Mirjalili